Be The Story

 Open Call to anyone who has a visible disability or who utilizes mobility devices wheelchair, crutches, etc.

 If this is you or you & your lover, tell me YOUR STORY!
-I am looking for real people who willing to share a small part of their world with the world by embracing their passion for life.
+I am looking for real people who are willing to share a small part of their world with the world by embracing their passion for life, love, and sexual identity.

 According to the World Health Organization, “Sexuality is an integral part of the personality of everyone: man, woman, and child; it is a basic need and aspect of being human that cannot be separated from other aspects life.”